Ireland/Iceland Atlantic cable aims for data jobs

-DUBLIN Ireland and Iceland are seeking to fuel their hard-hit economies and exploit their position on the western edge of Europe with new data centers to be connected via a new, $300 million transatlantic telecoms cable by 2013.
+DUBLIN Ireland and Iceland are seeking to fuel their hard-hit economies and exploit their position on the western edge of Europe with new data centres to be connected via a new, $300 million (191.2 million pound) transatlantic telecoms cable by 2013.

 Irish Prime Minister Enda Kenny unveiled the project -- which Ireland hopes will help in its ambition in becoming a global hub for cloud computing -- on Thursday at Dublin Castle.

-"This will give great connectivity around the whole country, which is vitally important for attracting high tech investment in the future," Irish government spokesman Tom McLoughlin said.
+"This will give great connectivitiy around the whole country, which is vitally important for attracting high tech investment in the future," Irish government spokesman Tom McLoughlin said.

-Demand for remote data centers is increasing, boosted by the rising trend of so-called cloud computing, where information is stored and processed at massive remote data centers.
+Demand for remote data centres is increasing, boosted by the rising trend of so-called cloud computing, where information is stored and processed at massive remote data centres.

-Ireland's temperate climate suits the centers, which require huge amounts of power to run and to prevent from overheating.
+Ireland's temperate climate suits the centres, which require huge amounts of power to run and to prevent from overheating.

-Google Inc is building a data center in Dublin and Microsoft Corp already has one in the city.
+Google Inc is building a data centre in Dublin and Microsoft Corp already has one in the city.

-The centers would bring much-needed investments and new jobs to the country which fell victim to a severe recession after a property crash and bank sector meltdown.
+The centres would bring much-needed investments and new jobs to the country which fell victim to a severe recession after a property crash and bank sector meltdown.

-It has won international plaudits for meeting its goals under an 85 billion euro ($114.4 billion) EU-IMF bailout but needs its domestic economy to start growing again if it is to convince investors that its debt burden is sustainable.
+It has won international plaudits for meeting its goals under an 85 billion euro (72.9 billion pound) EU-IMF bailout but needs its domestic economy to start growing again if it is to convince investors that its debt burden is sustainable.

 U.S.-based startup Emerald Networks Inc on Thursday joined a race to build the first new transatlantic telecommunication cable since 2003, linking Ireland and Iceland to North America.

-Note: (This story was corrected in paragraph 15 to change the name of the cable supplier to TE SubCom)